LeeAnnEditor/o365hq/services/Enable MFA For All Users.md

 3. Employees have to complete the MFA setup for their accounts on their own
 4. Coordinate any outside vendor resources and schedules
-5. Configure all network equipment such as load balancers, routers, firewalls, and switches
+5. Configure all network equipment, such as load balancers, routers, firewalls, and switches
 6. Review and approve engagement deliverables in a timely manner

 ### Additional cost items not provided by the project

 1. Informing users about upcoming changes
-2.  Сustomer team training (could be added as additional service)
+2.  Сustomer team training (could be added as an additional service)
 3. Desktop software settings

 Upon completion of the project, we will provide a project closeout report.
-This document will indicate the final project status including acceptance criteria matching, outstanding issues, and the final budget.
+This document will indicate the final project status, including acceptance criteria matching, outstanding issues (if any), and the final budget.
 If you require more extensive documentation, it can be provided for an additional fee.

 ### Prerequisites

-1. Any office 365 service
+1. Any Office 365 service
 2. Azure AD Premium or another subscription with the ability to use MFA